ACUPUNCTURE

 MOXABUSTION ("Moxa”)

-Refers to the burning of Chinese Mugwort (Moxa) to provide a gentle source of penetrating warmth to stimulate circulation and promote healing.
-It is especially useful for conditions that are worse in the cold, such as some kinds of arthritis.
-It is commonly used for pain, injuries, infertility, and weakness or lack of energy.
-It is also used during the third trimester of pregnancy in the case of a breech presentation, to help the fetus turn head down in preparation for delivery.
+This technique involves burning dried Artemisia fiber, or Mugwort (Moxa) on a needle or directly over the skin (protective salve applied to skin first) on specific sites.
+This provides a gentle source of deep, penetrating warmth that stimulates circulation and promotes healing.
+It is especially useful for conditions that are worse in the cold, such as osteoarthritis.
+It is commonly used for joint and low back pain, injuries, infertility, weakness or lack of energy.
+It can help stimulate appetite and promote blood cell production.
+Moxabustion is frequently used during the third trimester of pregnancy when there is a breech presentation (upside down baby).
+Studies have shown Moxabustion to be effective in facilitating a fetus to turn head down in preparation for safer delivery.

-Refers to the burning of Chinese Mugwort (Moxa) to provide a gentle source of penetrating warmth to stimulate circulation and promote healing.
-It is especially useful for conditions that are worse in the cold, such as some kinds of arthritis.
-It is commonly used for pain, injuries, infertility, and weakness or lack of energy.
-It is also used during the third trimester of pregnancy in the case of a breech presentation, to help the fetus turn head down in preparation for delivery.
+This technique involves burning dried Artemisia fiber, or Mugwort (Moxa) on a needle or directly over the skin (protective salve applied to skin first) on specific sites.
+This provides a gentle source of deep, penetrating warmth that stimulates circulation and promotes healing.
+It is especially useful for conditions that are worse in the cold, such as osteoarthritis.
+It is commonly used for joint and low back pain, injuries, infertility, weakness or lack of energy.
+It can help stimulate appetite and promote blood cell production.
+Moxabustion is frequently used during the third trimester of pregnancy when there is a breech presentation (upside down baby).
+Studies have shown Moxabustion to be effective in facilitating a fetus to turn head down in preparation for safer delivery.

 CUPPING

 Glass, bamboo, or plastic 'cups' are placed onto specific areas of the body using a flame or a suction device.
-This creates a vacuum in the cup allowing it to stay in place and provide gentle suction.
+This creates a vacuum in the cup allowing it to stay in place while providing varying degrees of suction.

-This technique strongly stimulates circulation of the area, relaxes tense muscles or spasm.
-It can also be used to 'draw out pathogens' (Wind, Damp, and Cold), as in the case of common colds or flu.
+This technique strongly stimulates circulation of the area, relaxes tense muscles or spasms.
+It can also be used to 'draw out pathogens' (Wind, Damp, and Cold), as with common colds or flu.

 There are a few ways to use cups.
 Stationary cupping involves placing the cups and leaving them in place for a while.
 This usually leaves a purple-blue colored circle on the skin for several days (basically a cup-hickey).
-Slide-cupping involves placing the cups on the body with a little massage oil and sliding them back and forth (a favorite of my patients!).
+Slide-cupping involves placing the cups on the skin that has had massage oil applied, and sliding them back and forth across or with the muscle fibers (a favorite of my patients!).
+I call this a reverse massage as it stretches muscles rather than pressing and kneading them, enabling the muscles to relax.

-In Flash-cupping, cups are repeatedly placed on the body and then quickly removed, over and again, in order to provide a milder yet effective stimulation.
+In Flash-cupping, cups are repeatedly placed on the body and quickly removed in order to provide a milder yet effective stimulation.

 Glass, bamboo, or plastic 'cups' are placed onto specific areas of the body using a flame or a suction device.
-This creates a vacuum in the cup allowing it to stay in place and provide gentle suction.
+This creates a vacuum in the cup allowing it to stay in place while providing varying degrees of suction.

-This technique strongly stimulates circulation of the area, relaxes tense muscles or spasm.
-It can also be used to 'draw out pathogens' (Wind, Damp, and Cold), as in the case of common colds or flu.
+This technique strongly stimulates circulation of the area, relaxes tense muscles or spasms.
+It can also be used to 'draw out pathogens' (Wind, Damp, and Cold), as with common colds or flu.

 There are a few ways to use cups.
 Stationary cupping involves placing the cups and leaving them in place for a while.
 This usually leaves a purple-blue colored circle on the skin for several days (basically a cup-hickey).
-Slide-cupping involves placing the cups on the body with a little massage oil and sliding them back and forth (a favorite of my patients!).
+Slide-cupping involves placing the cups on the skin that has had massage oil applied, and sliding them back and forth across or with the muscle fibers (a favorite of my patients!).
+I call this a reverse massage as it stretches muscles rather than pressing and kneading them, enabling the muscles to relax.

-In Flash-cupping, cups are repeatedly placed on the body and then quickly removed, over and again, in order to provide a milder yet effective stimulation.
+In Flash-cupping, cups are repeatedly placed on the body and quickly removed in order to provide a milder yet effective stimulation.

 TUI-NA (bodywork)

-This is a Channel-based massage technique intended to warm the tissues and release areas of stagnation by promoting Qi and Blood flow.
-It may involve a combination of acupressure, superficial effleurage or kneading, deeper myo-fascial tissue release, and percussion (as in this picture).
+This is a channel-based massage technique intended to warm the tissues and release areas of stagnation by promoting Qi and Blood flow.
+It may involve a combination of acupressure, effleurage, kneading, cross-fiber rubbing, and percussion (as in this picture).
 A treatment session can be gentle or vigorous but pretty much always results in a greater sense of relaxation and relief.
 It is an essential part of treatment for traumatic injuries, stroke and paralysis rehabilitation, and post-surgical recovery.

-This is a Channel-based massage technique intended to warm the tissues and release areas of stagnation by promoting Qi and Blood flow.
-It may involve a combination of acupressure, superficial effleurage or kneading, deeper myo-fascial tissue release, and percussion (as in this picture).
+This is a channel-based massage technique intended to warm the tissues and release areas of stagnation by promoting Qi and Blood flow.
+It may involve a combination of acupressure, effleurage, kneading, cross-fiber rubbing, and percussion (as in this picture).
 A treatment session can be gentle or vigorous but pretty much always results in a greater sense of relaxation and relief.
 It is an essential part of treatment for traumatic injuries, stroke and paralysis rehabilitation, and post-surgical recovery.